chaos-mesh/website/docs/user_guides/offline_installation.md

    docker push $CHAOS_DASHBOARD_IMAGE
    ```

-2. Installation
+2. Install Chaos Mesh offline with the following steps:

    a.
-Unzip the repo archive files:
+Unzip the repo archive files to a path:

    ```bash #unzip archive file of repo
    unzip {CHAOS_MESH_VERSION}.zip chaos-mesh